pester/Pester/README.md

 - Using `$MyInvocation.MyCommand.Path` to locate your script in `BeforeAll` does not work.
 This does not break it for your scripts and modules.
 Use `$PSScriptRoot` or `$PSCommandPath`.
 See [importing ps files](https://jakubjares.com/2020/04/11/pester5-importing-ps-files/) article for detailed information.
 - Should `-Throw` is using `-like` to match the exception message instead of .Contains.
 Use `*` or any of the other `-like` wildcard to match only part of the message.
 - Variables defined during Discovery, are not available in Before*, After* and It.
 When generating tests via foreach blocks, make sure you pass all variables into the test using -TestCases.
+- Gherkin is removed, and will later move to it's own module, please keep using Pester version 4.

 ### Deprecated features